vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 weight: 10040
 ---

-## Generating Artifacts for FrontLine
+## Generating Artifacts for Gatling Enterprise

 Gatling Enterprise deploys packages containing your compiled Simulations and resources.
-Those packages have to be generated upstream.
+Those packages have to be generated upstream, using one of the methods below, before you can run them with Gatling Enterprise.

 Gatling Enterprise is compatible with Gatling 3.3, 3.4, 3.5 and 3.6.

 ### Gatling zip bundle